-John K. about 5 years ago from NY, USA
+John K. over 5 years ago from NY, USA

 This one that I want to show to my clients - youth who have been bullied, youth who are bullying - its very powerful in such a simple way.
 I love that you all chose the athlete to be the one to stop and help.
 Well done.

-Bev M. about 5 years ago from Canada
+Bev M. over 5 years ago from Canada